Skip to main content

 Dining Out

 Dining out can be quite expensive in DC, however since we are near GWU, there are multiple restaurants that provide reasonably priced food for college students.
 Upon your arrival, we will provide you with more information and suggestions for dining out locations.
 We also suggest speaking with alumni of the DC Program for suggestions on where to dine.
-Additionally, buying your food from a supermarket is a less expensive alternative, Whole Foods and Trader Joes are nearby grocery stores.
+Buying meals from a grocery store is a less expensive alternative.
+Whole Foods and Trader Joes are both walkable from campus, in addition to a CVS open 24/7.

 Getting Around the City